kaakeee/SensorGyroMac/README.md

 I'll do my best to make it work.

 My programming knowledge in Objective-C, Metal, or Swift is practically nonexistent, so I'll do my best.
+The accelerometer appears as "accel" in AOP Sensors.
+The gyroscope appears as "gyro" in AOP Sensors.

 --------------------------------- Español-------------------------------